Malcolm Adiseshiah: Early years and education

-Adiseshiah was born on 18 April 1910 in Vellore, southern India.
+Adiseshiah was born on 18 April 1910 in Vellore, Tamil Nadu.
 He is the second of the five children of Paul Varanasi Adiseshiah and Grace Nesamma Adiseshiah.
 His father was a professor of philosophy and the first Indian principal of Voorhees College, Vellore, Tamil Nadu State, India.
 His mother was a musician who had studied up to the Senior Cambridge (High School) and was the first woman Councilor of the Vellore Municipality.
 She taught her five children until they were ten years of age.
 Malcolm Adiseshiah obtained a doctorate in economics at the London School of Economics, William, the eldest brother, in philosophy at Cambridge, Padmini in education, and Noble in medicine.

 Adiseshiah studied in Voorhees High School, where he obtained two double promotions.
-He completed his secondary school education at the age of thirteen to join Voorhees College for his ‘intermediate’ course (equivalent to +2 course now.)
+He completed his secondary school education at the age of thirteen to join Voorhees College for his 'intermediate' course (equivalent to +2 course now.)
 Then he shifted to Loyola College, Chennai, for his BA (Honours), where Ramaswamy Venkataraman, the former President of India, was his classmate.
 After a six-year teaching interregnum at the St. Paul's Cathedral Mission College in Calcutta (now Kolkata), he proceeded to King's College, Cambridge, for his MA (Banking) and then to the London School of Economics (1937–40) for pursuing his doctoral research with specialization in currency.
 Late Dr. R. N. Poduval, who served in FAO and then was Chairman of Centre for Research in Economic and Social Development, Chennai, was two years his junior in LSE.